abdulajet/nodejs_server/README.md

 # Basic Node.js Server

-Run the server by using the terminal command (npm simplefileserver.js)
+Run the server by using the terminal command (node simplefileserver.js)

 Go to "localhost:9001" in your web browser and voila!